-As a general rule, floating wood floors are laid on an insulating layer.
-The functions of this insulation sheet can be widely varied, while the most important ones are to provide thermal and acoustic insulation as well as improve the overall comfort of the parquet system plus the insulation sheet.
+We recommend the use of insulation sheet with cement slabs, and when installing on an underfloor heating.
+Likewise, the drying period for new slabs is set approximately for at least 6 to 8 weeks The functions of this insulation sheet can be widely varied while the most important ones are to provide thermal and acoustic insulation as well as improve the overall comfort of the parquet system plus the insulation sheet.
 Sometimes it can act as a vapor barrier and other times it presents an improved thermal conductivity for installing on underfloor heating.
-We recommend placing the bands perpendicular to the boards.
-It shall be installed overlapping the polyethylene film sheets at least 20 cm.
+We recommend to place the bands perpendicular to the boards.
+It shall be installed overlapping the sheets at least 20 cm.
 It shall be raised around the perimeter at least halfway up the baseboard.